 This page is a subdivision of the “Choosing Bowings” page.

 What is a “retake” ?
-Even though sounds like something from Japanese cuisine (like shiitake mushrooms and the “sake” drink) it is actually a simple and fundamental bow technique in which, instead of starting our new bow impulse from the point at which the bow finds itself, we make use of a little musical space (silence or resonance) to silently bring it to the position that we want it to be in for the next note.
+Even though sounds like something from Japanese cuisine (like shiitake mushrooms and the “sake” drink) it is actually a simple and fundamental bow technique.
+With a retake, instead of starting our new bow impulse from the point at which the bow finds itself after the previous bowstroke, we make use of a little musical space (silence or resonance) to bring it silently, in the air, and in the opposite direction, back to the position that we want it to be in for the next note.
 This is best illustrated by some musical examples in which the moment of the retake is indicated by the arrows:

 RETAKING AFTER THE SHORT NOTE

-Most often we will do our retake after the long note (and before the short note).
+Most often we will do our retake after the long note (before the short note).
 This is the case in all the above examples.
-But sometimes we will, by choice or obligation, need to do the opposite, bringing the bow back towards the frog in a brief gap after the short note:
+But sometimes we will, by choice or obligation, need to do the opposite, bringing the bow back towards the frog in a brief gap after the short note.
+In the following figures, we have progressively less and less time in which to do our retake.

-Sometimes our choice between these two options is absolutely clear, but at other times our decision could go either way:
+Sometimes (as in the above example) our choice between the two options (retake after long note or retake after short note) is absolutely clear, but at other times our decision could go either way:

 Click on the following link to open up a compilation of repertoire excerpts in which can be found examples of all the different varieties and permutations of “the retake”: